 This house was originally inhabited by a Trempus family which finds its roots at Ogulin 4.
 The original couple to live here failed to have any children at which point a related Trempus moved in from Ogulin 4.

-The oldest record we have found to date for people from this house is for Ciril Trempus b.
-1885 (Ogulin 4) and his wife Ana Šutej b.
+The oldest record we have found to date for a person from this house is for Ciril Trempus b.
+1885 (Ogulin 4).
+He married Ana Šutej b.
 1887 (Kovačji Grad 8).

 In the 1960s, Ciril’s nephew moved in with his wife Ana Ropar b.
 1946 (Babinac).
 Together they had 2 children.